 Medication will be administered by a designated member of staff and is witnessed by another responsible adult.
-Arrangements will be made within school to relieve the appropriate member(s) of staff from other duties while preparing or administering doses to avoid the risk of interruption before the procedure is completed.
-A record of medication administered is kept in the Medical Room.
+A record of medication administered is kept.
 These records help demonstrate that staff have followed agreed procedures and will show:

 For medication provided